55 Northbrook Street

 37 High Street

-Welcome to our Berkshire area guide where we will be taking a look at this beautiful county, together with details on transport links, schooling, property prices and things to do.
+Welcome to our Berkshire area guide where we will be taking a look at this desirable and affluent county together with details on transport links, schooling, property prices and things to do.

-The Strutt & Parker offices in Newbury and Pangbourne cover the whole of West Berkshire between them, with the support of the National Country House Department, based in our head office.
-As well as unique and imposing country houses, Berkshire has its fair share of manor houses, farms, detached family homes with land and quaint cottages.
+The Strutt & Parker offices in Ascot and Sunningdale cover the whole of East Berkshire with the support of the National Country House Department based in our head office in Mayfair.
+As well as unique and imposing country houses, Surrey and Berkshire has its fair share of manor houses, farms, detached family homes with land and quaint cottages.

 A rich sporting destination

-The county’s interesting landscape – rolling hills and downland – make it an ideal spot for all sorts of activities, including walking, cycling and horse-riding.
-The rivers and canals zigzagging through the county also provide extensive opportunities for enjoying the great outdoors, as well as being home to some interesting wildlife.
+The County’s varied landscape makes it an ideal spot for all sorts of activities, including walking and cycling.
+The River Thames meanders through the county providing extensive opportunities for enjoying the great outdoors, as well as being home to some interesting wildlife.
+Without a doubt, Windsor’s main attraction is Windsor Castle, but there are also 5000 acres of Crown Estate parkland to explore.

-Our Strutt & Parker teams in Pangbourne and Newbury recommend the following:
+Our Strutt & Parker teams in Ascot and Sunningdale recommend the following:

 Pubs & restaurants